-IEPs, comprising of 4 (or 5 from Year 9) objectives for each student in KS3 and KS4 which break down the short term outcome (annual target), are written on a termly basis and sent home to parents/carers.
-In KS5 students have 5 ILP targets.
+IEPs, comprising of 6 targets for each student in KS 3 and KS4 which break down from the short-term outcome (annual target), are written on a termly basis and sent home to parents/carers.
+In KS5 students have 6 ILP targets.
 IEP/ILP targets should be SMART (Specific, Measurable, Achievable, Realistic and Time set) and clearly written using parent friendly language.
 At the end of every term, an evaluation of progress towards these targets is completed and sent home to parents/carers.